 Unlike DBAs, LLCs represent a separate legal entity treated as a separate business entity under the law.

-LLCs are taxed just like partnerships, sole proprietorships, or corporations by filing different IRS forms and registering with state agencies for tax purposes.
-The owners of an LLC are called "members."
+Drawing from our experience, LLCs are taxed just like partnerships, sole proprietorships, or corporations by filing different IRS forms and registering with state agencies for tax purposes.

-There must be at least one person involved in order to file for this type of business name - it can't be filed in the name of only a company or corporation without partners/ownership involved.
+There must be at least one person involved to file for this type of business name - it can't be filed in the name of only a company or corporation without partners/ownership involved.

 Read More: LLC Managing Partners: Who Are They

-The Advanatges of DBA
+The Advantages of DBA

 DBAs have their benefits which are why small business owners often consider setting up a DBA.
 The main reason why business owners opt for a DBA is to maintain privacy.